mashrurAhmed/DOT503-basic-calculator/README.md

 You may use the result of your previous calculation by typing the letter 'r' instead of a number.
 You can exit the program anytime by typing the letter 'N'.

-To build the project, simply type in the command "pyb -v".
+To build the project, simply type in the command "pyb -v" on the project console.
 The '-v' tag describes verbose results such that if the build fails, the reasons are clearly displayed.
+A folder 'target' will be created, containing the distributable package compressed using gunzip, alongside build reports etc.